DC Extended Universe: Etymology

-Development
+Development and history

-In 2002, Wolfgang Petersen was set to direct a Batman vs. Superman film from a script by Akiva Goldsman, but the project was shelved by Warner Bros. in order to focus on individual Superman and Batman projects.
-In 2008, a planned Justice League film directed by George Miller was placed on indefinite hold after it failed to secure tax breaks for filming in Australia.
+In 2002, Wolfgang Petersen was set to direct a Batman vs. Superman film from a script by Akiva Goldsman, but the project was shelved by Warner Bros. to focus on individual Superman and Batman projects.
+In 2008, a planned Justice League film directed by George Miller and titled Justice League: Mortal was placed on indefinite hold after it failed to secure tax breaks for filming in Australia.
 Man of Steel, a reboot of the Superman film series released in 2013, was intended to launch a shared universe if successful.
 Following the film's release, Warner Bros. announced a follow-up entitled Batman v Superman: Dawn of Justice (2016), establishing the DCEU.
-A slate of 11 DCEU films were then announced in 2014.
+A slate of 11 DCEU films was then announced in 2014.

-In 2016, Warner Bros. established DC Films after the poor critical reception of Batman v Superman.
+In 2016, Warner Bros. established DC Films after Batman v Superman did not meet Warner Bros.' box office expectations and received negative responses from fans and critics.
 The division, led by Geoff Johns and Jon Berg, was to oversee production and form a cohesive creative direction for the DCEU.
 After the failure of Justice League (2017), Johns and Berg were replaced by Walter Hamada in 2018.
-The DCEU expanded to television with the release of Peacemaker (2022–present) on HBO Max.
+The DCEU expanded to television with the release of the first season of Peacemaker (2022) on HBO Max.

-Discovery Inc. completed its acquisition of DC and Warner Bros. parent company WarnerMedia in 2022, forming a new company named Warner Bros.
+Discovery, Inc. completed its acquisition of DC and Warner Bros. parent company WarnerMedia in 2022, forming a new company named Warner Bros.
 Discovery (WBD) with David Zaslav as CEO.
 Zaslav sought to overhaul the DCEU, and began searching for a creative leader akin to Marvel Studios president Kevin Feige to lead DC's film and television projects.
 James Gunn and Peter Safran were subsequently announced as the co-chairmen and CEOs of DC Studios, the successor to DC Films.
 In 2023, the duo unveiled their slate of ten DC projects which were to be part of the DC Universe (DCU), a soft reboot and spiritual successor to the DCEU.